jpianigiani/kibana-datamining/README.md

 ---------------------------------------------------------------------------------
 - This tool is supposed to be run on the developer/maintainer local laptop, connected via VPN and using ssh-forwarding to issue API calls to the lab Elasticsearch cluster in NBG99x.
 Although it is called Kibana Datamining, it actually fetches data from ElasticSearch itself.

-The ssh-proxy configuration ,as well the elasticsearch URL, is in configdata.json:
+The ssh-proxy configuration ,as well the elasticsearch URL, is in configdata.json: the selection of the ENDPOINT name (via the -e parameter) (and the elasticsearch data view e.g fluentd.* = syslogs, alarms= nims-ca-em*) allows to select the ElasticSearch Data view  to visualize alarms, logs , or vendor specific logs.

 {
-        "endpoint":{
+        "syslog":{
                 "url":"http://172.23.95.77:9200/fluentd.*/_search",
                 "proxies": {
                     "https": "socks5h://127.0.0.1:5000",